Who Is Jordan Belfort?

 Trouble With the Law

 The U.S. Securities and Exchange Commission sought to end Stratton Oakmont's shady stock operation in 1992, claiming that the company had defrauded investors and manipulated stock prices.
 Two years later, Belfort found himself out of the brokerage business.
 Stratton Oakmont had reached a settlement with the SEC, which included a lifelong ban from working in the securities industry for Belfort and a fine for the company.

 More legal woes followed for Belfort and his company.
 The National Association of Securities Dealers ejected Stratton Oakmont from its association in 1996, and the company was ordered to be liquidated to pay off its numerous fines and settlements the following year.
 In 1999, Belfort pleaded guilty to securities fraud and money laundering.
 He cooperated with authorities in an effort to shorten his prison sentence.

 In 2003, Belfort was sentenced to four years in prison and personally fined $110 million.
 He served 22 months in jail, where he developed an interest in writing.
 Comedian Tommy Chong, one of Belfort's cellmates during this time, encouraged the former stockbroker to write about his experiences.

 Life After Prison

-In 2008, Jordan Belfort published his memoir, The Wolf of Wall Street, using one of his nicknames as the title.
+In 2008, Belfort published his memoir, The Wolf of Wall Street, using one of his nicknames as the title.
 The book explored his meteoric rise and explosive crash in the financial world.
 The following year, Belfort released a second memoir, Catching the Wolf of Wall Street, which detailed his life after his arrest.
 In 2013, a film adaptation of The Wolf of Wall Street, directed by Martin Scorsese and starring Leonardo DiCaprio as Belfort, hit the big screen.